Birkenhead, New Zealand

 Birkenhead is a suburb of Auckland, in northern New Zealand.
 It is located on the North Shore of the Waitematā Harbour, 4 km northwest of the Auckland City Centre.
-The area has been settled by Tāmaki Māori since at least the 14th century, and is the location of Te Matarae ō Mana, a fortified pā for Te Kawerau ā Maki that overlooked an important seasonal shark fishery.
+The area has been settled by Tāmaki Māori since at least the 14th century, and was the location of Te Matarae ō Mana, a fortified pā for Te Kawerau ā Maki that overlooked an important seasonal shark fishery.
 European settlement in Birkenhead began in late the 1840s, and by the late 19th century the area became renowned for strawberry crops.
 In 1884, the Chelsea Sugar Refinery was constructed in Birkenhead, becoming a major source of income for Birkenhead.
 The increased population growth led to Birkenhead becoming one of the first boroughs of Auckland in 1888.
 Birkenhead transitioned from a semi-rural community to suburban Auckland after the opening of the Auckland Harbour Bridge in 1959, becoming a city in 1978.
 In 1989, Birkenhead City was amalgamated with North Shore City.